oren/oren.github.io/articles/spontaneous-speaking/README.md

 # Spontaneous Speaking

 ## 1. What is this page?
 A mechanism for improving the impact of your spontaneous speaking.
-Summary of [this](https://www.youtube.com/watch?v=HAnw168huqA) video.
+It's a summary of [a 1 hour video](https://www.youtube.com/watch?v=HAnw168huqA) by Matt Abrahams, a lecturer at the Stanford Graduate School of Business, teaching strategic communication.

 ## 2. Details of the mechanism

-#### 2.1 Manage your anxiety
+#### 2.1 Manage your anxiety:

-Greet it, reframe as a conversation, be present
+* Accept your feeling of anxiety.
+It's a common feeling
+* Reframe the session as a conversation: ask the audeince questions and use conversational language
+* Be present

-### 2.2 Practice the following:
+### 2.2 Practice:
-1. Get out of your own way
-1. Give gifts - see your interactions as opportunities
-1. Take the time to listen
+* Don't try to be perfect.
+Be honest and voulnerable.
+* See speaking interactions a fun opportunity and not a threat
+* Listen carefuly to the audience
-1. Use structures: 'Problem/opportunity, solution, benefit' or 'What?
+* Use a structure: 'Problem/opportunity, solution, benefit' or 'What?
 So what?
 Now what?'